 The NIST Experiential Education Programme, NIST X, was launched in 2017 in collaboration with the JUMP!
 Foundation to enhance learning opportunities outside of the classroom.
 NIST X ensures that all NIST students have sequential, intentional and safe learning experiences from Years 1 to 13.
 Having a dedicated department ensures there are thematic objectives and continuity across year levels throughout school-wide expeditions, and overnight and day trips.

-Extended trips that build targeted skills and attributes in line with curricular learning, core expeditions extend from Year 1 to Year 13.
+Residential trips that build targeted skills and attributes in line with curricular learning, core expeditions extend from Year 3 to Year 12.

 Core Field Trips

 The other type of core trips with direct links to the curriculum, these teacher-led trips reinforce what students are learning in their classrooms.

 From ski trips to visits to cultural sites, these offer students opportunities to learn outside of the classroom, develop skills and explore the outdoors.